A Guide to Diabetes Compensation at Any Age

 Diabetes is a multi-factorial disorder – hence, it can be influenced by several factors and can be manifested at any age.
 For example, diabetes can raise its ugly head later on in life, but also in childhood and can particularly unbalance a teenager or young adult, only just starting to fine their feet in on their pathway to adulthood.
 To this extent it can take a patient completely by surprise and render them highly vulnerable to significant changes needed that will affect every aspect of their day to day life.
 Highly vulnerable patients deserve empathetic medical care and advice and follow-up through a period of adjustment and beyond that initial period.

-Unfortunately, once a person has developed diabetes, it is generally not a curable condition (some patients recover from Type 2 diabetes after bariatric (weight-loss) surgery.
+Unfortunately, once a person has developed diabetes, it is generally not a curable condition.
+Some patients may recover from Type 2 diabetes after bariatric (weight-loss) surgery.
 Some patients may find it goes into remission if they start to look after themselves properly, to exercise and to eat healthily and get to a healthy weight.
 However, for others, management has to be by either taking medication every day, in tablet form, or by way of insulin injections.

 It is extremely important that health care providers properly monitor patients who are clearly at risk of developing diabetes, and those who have already been diagnosed.
 This is because the condition of diabetes can worsen, leading to more aggressive treatment being required (such as moving from diet control, to diet control and tablets, or moving from tablets to injections) and failure to pick up on this can have the most serious consequences, such as loss of eyesight and even sudden death.